jspaezp/elfragmentador/README.md

 - Find a better name for the project
   - Ideas:
     - elFragmentador
+- Write usage documentation on the readme
 - Train and evaluate using NCE encoding (get data for it ...)
 - Train on PTMs (ox at the very least)
-- Allow training with missing values
+- Allow training with missing values (done for RT, not for spectra)

 #### Possible